Task-Aware Low-Light Enhancement for Robotics [GitHub]

 state-of-the-art methods by an average of 80% in terms of visual quality.
 In addition to subjective evaluations,

-we also performed objective evaluations using HDR-VDP and PU-SSIM metrics and concluded that, on average,
+I also performed objective evaluations using HDR-VDP and PU-SSIM metrics and concluded that, on average,

 our proposed iTMO outperforms the state-of-the-art methods in terms of these two metrics.